Salt-fingering in seasonally ice-covered lakes: Results

 \subsection{Salinity Increase}

-The salt-plumes transport salt from the ice-water interface into the open water.
-Eventually, the salt-fingers reach the bottom of the tank, where the salinity ($\SB$) was continuously measured.
+The salt-plumes transport salt from the ice-water interface to the water below.
+Eventually, the salt-fingers reach the tank bottom, where the salinity ($\SB$) was continuously measured.
 Figure \ref{fig:ResultsCollection}a is a plot of the salinity perturbation $S^\prime = \left( \SB - \SO\right) / \SO$ for Cases 1-7 as a function of time.
-The data have been offset so that the individual cases can be observed.
+The data have been offset to reveal the temporal variation of the seven cases.
 Notice that after some time, the bottom water salinity starts to increase.
 We identify this time $t_M$, using a piecewise linear curve, which is indicated by the black squares in Figure \ref{fig:ResultsCollection}a.
-This measurement time $t_M$ identifies when the rejected brine first reaches the tank bottom.
+This measurement time $t_M$ identifies when the rejected salt first reaches the tank bottom.

-It takes time for the salt-fingers to reach to the tank bottom.
-Therefore, the time of measured salt increase